 After the German invasion, he left Paris in 1940 for the Pyrenees, often visiting other exiled surrealists in Marseilles and vainly attempting to get a visa to the United States.
 By 1941, when he had surgery for a stomach ulcer, Brauner had managed to obtain forged documents identifying him as an Alsatian.
 He spent much of his recuperation period writing cryptic poetry and finally succeeded in reuniting with Jacqueline to spend the rest of the war in Rousset where he developed his wax painting technique.
 They returned to Paris in constrained circumstances in 1945 and were finally married the following year.

 In spring 1946, Brauner had another show at Galerie Pierre in Paris, followed in short order by exhibits in London and New York.
 He went to Switzerland for an extended stay in 1948 for his health.
-It was here that he discovered the writings on schizophrenia of M-A. Sèchehaye which had a great impact on his painting.
+It was here that he discovered writings on schizophrenia by M-A. Sèchehaye, which had a great impact on his painting.
 His refusal to support the expulsion of Matta from the Surrealists caused his own ejection from the group the same year.